 ‘Good broth will resurrect the dead’.
-Sally Fallon wrote a wonderful article on this old fashioned favorite – bone broth.
+Now that’s a pretty strong statement but Sally Fallon feels just as strongly about bone broth.
+She wrote a wonderful article on this old fashioned favorite.
+An oldie but goodie, bone broth has made a come back.
 Read about the miraculous healing effects of this traditional food from curing the common cold to helping with thyroid issues.

 Broth is Beautiful

 January 1 2000